shakacode/react_on_rails/docs/basics/rspec-configuration.md

 If you want to speed up the re-compiling process so you don't wait to run your tests to build the files, you can run your test compilation with the "watch" flags.

 [spec/dummy](https://github.com/shakacode/react_on_rails/tree/master/spec/dummy) contains examples of how to set the proc files for this purpose.

-If you want to use a testing framework other than RSpec, please submit let us know on the changes you need to do and we'll update the docs.

 ![2016-01-27_02-36-43](https://cloud.githubusercontent.com/assets/1118459/12611951/7c56d070-c4a4-11e5-8a80-9615f99960d9.png)